 Use a pair of flush cutters to trim the rivet to about 1/16″ above the flower.

-Use a pointy end ball pein hammer to tap the rivet until the tip of it flares out.
+Use a pointy end ball-pein hammer to tap the rivet until the tip of it flares out.
 This is another “tap, tap, tap” process.
 If you hit the stack too hard you can crack the flower bead like I did above.
 If that happens, use a flush cutter to snip the tip off of the rivet.
 Add a new rivet and a new bead and try again.
-Continue tapping until the rivet is flared and the stack is secured to the domed blank.
+Continue tapping until the rivet flares out and securing the stack to the domed blank.

 Add a jump ring to the hole in the top of the domed blank.
 If your blank didn’t have a hole, simply use a pair of hole punch pliers to add one.
 They snip right through the metal.